A carer is someone who cares and supports someone who wouldn’t be able to manage without their help.

 Unpaid carers who look after family, friends or neighbours are not the same as paid care workers or staff employed by health, social services, voluntary or private agencies.

-Lots of information about carers is available at the Dewis website.
+There is also information available at Dewis.
 It can tell you about:

 - your legal rights as a carer